Sornambal/CareCircle/README.md

 # CareCircle - AI Elderly Care Assistant

-CareCircle is a full-stack web application designed to assist elderly users with medicine management, health tracking, SOS alerts, and companionship through a chatbot.
+CareCircle is a full-stack web application designed to assist elderly users with medicine management, health tracking, and SOS alerts.
 The project consists of a backend API built with Node.js and Express, and a frontend React application.

 ---

 ## Project Features

+- Unified account registration for elderly and caregiver
-- User registration and login with JWT authentication
+- Caregiver login with phone and name authentication
+- Elderly login-free access using device token
-- Medicine management: add, fetch, mark as taken, and OCR prescription scanning
+- Medicine management: add, fetch, mark as taken, with reminders and alerts
+- Emergency contacts management
-- Dashboard with user profile, medicine list, adherence reports, and daily medicine taken status
+- Dashboard for caregivers with recovery graph, event logs, and reports
-- SOS alert system with location (mocked)
+- Dual SOS alert system for elderly:
+  - **Emergency SOS**: Sends alerts to all contacts (ambulance, caretaker, relative)
+  - **Family SOS**: Sends alerts only to caretaker and relative
-- Chatbot for companionship and assistance
+- Event logging for medication adherence and SOS events
 - Backend API with MongoDB for data persistence
 - Middleware for authentication and encryption
+- SMS notifications via Twilio for SOS alerts

 ---